rust-unofficial/patterns/functional/lenses.md

 }
 ```

-The job of the `Visitor` type is to construct values in the Serde data model,
+The job of the `Visitor` type is to construct values in the *Serde* data model,
 which are represented by its associated `Value` type.

 These values represent parts of the Rust value being deserialized.
-If this fails, it returns an `Error` type -- an error type determined by the
+If this fails, it returns an `Error` type - an error type determined by the
 `Deserializer` when its methods were called.

 This highlights that `Deserializer` is similar to `CustomerId` from earlier,
 allowing any format parser which implements it to create `Value`s based on what
 it parsed.
-The `Value` trait is acting like a lens in functional languages.
+The `Value` trait is acting like a lens in functional programming languages.

 But unlike the `CustomerId` trait, the return types of `Visitor` methods are
 *generic*, and the concrete `Value` type is *determined by the Visitor itself*.